Yudoma-Maya Highlands: History

 The area of the Yudoma-Maya and the Aldan highlands, between the basins of the Aldan River and the Yudoma, was uncharted territory well until the 1930s.
 It was first surveyed in 1934 by geologist Yuri Bilibin (1901—1952) together with mining engineer Evgeny Bobin (1897—1941) in the course of an expedition sent by the government of the USSR.
 Bilibin and Bobin made a thorough topographic survey of the mountainous regions leading separate research parties.
 They described the highlands as "a disordered jumble of round hills with soft outlines".

 Geography

-The Yudoma-Maya Highlands are located in the upper basin of the Maya River, a tributary of the Aldan River, at the southern end of the Sakha Republic and the western limits of Khabarovsk Krai.
-They are bound to the west by the Skalisty Range and the Sette-Daban subranges of the Verkhoyansk Range, and to the north by the Suntar-Khayata Range.
+The Yudoma-Maya Highlands lie at the southern end of the Sakha Republic and the western limits of Khabarovsk Krai.
+They are named after the upper basin of the Maya River, a tributary of the Aldan, and the Yudoma, one of the biggest tributaries of the Maya, The highland area is bound to the west by the Skalisty Range and the Sette-Daban subranges of the Verkhoyansk Range, and to the north by the Suntar-Khayata Range.
 The highlands reach the valley of the Okhota River to the east, and to the south they are limited by the northern end of the Dzhugdzhur Range.
 The average heights range between 800 m and 1200 m, the heights increasing towards the south.

 The highest point is 2213 m high Shpil Tarbagannakh (Шпиль-Тарбаганнах).